Vsevolod Tkachuk: Scientific achievements

-Studies of mechanisms of hormonal regulation and intracellular signaling.
+Studies of mechanisms of hormonal regulation and intracellular signaling

-In the early 70s, while working at the Department of animal biochemistry of the Faculty of biology at MSU, V. A. Tkachuk published his first papers on the mechanisms of membrane hormone receptors functioning (glucagon, adrenaline and histamine), regulation of synthesis and hydrolysis cAMP by adenylate-cyclase and phosphoesterase.
+In the early 70s, while working at the Department of animal biochemistry of the Faculty of biology at MSU, Tkachuk published his first papers on the mechanisms of membrane hormone receptors functioning (glucagon, adrenaline and histamine), regulation of synthesis and hydrolysis cAMP by adenylate-cyclase and phosphoesterase.
 This research was conducted under the guidance of the department founder, academician S. E. Severin, and became a pioneering research not only in the USSR, but in the whole world.
-V. A. Tkachuk and his coauthors are also credited research priority on determining the mechanisms of inhibition and activation of adenylate-cyclase by adenylyl nucleotides and nucleosides.
+Tkachuk and his coauthors are also credited research priority on determining the mechanisms of inhibition and activation of adenylate-cyclase by adenylyl nucleotides and nucleosides.

-In the 80s, as the head of molecular endocrinology lab of the All-Union cardiological research center, V. A. Tkachuk and his colleagues researched the role of various G-proteins in adenylate-cyclase activity regulation and Ca^{2+}- dependent channels in myocardium, vessel, endothelial, smooth muscle cells and platelets.
+In the 80s, as the head of molecular endocrinology lab of the All-Union cardiological research center, Tkachuk and his colleagues researched the role of various G-proteins in adenylate-cyclase activity regulation and Ca^{2+}- dependent channels in myocardium, vessel, endothelial, smooth muscle cells and platelets.
 This research determined the molecular mechanisms of G-proteins’ influence on the development of both cell hypersensitivity and cell tolerance to catecholamine and medication.
 It was revealed that cell hormone sensitivity deviation developed alongside hypertension, ischemia or myocardial infarction.

-In the same period, more research under V. A. Tkachuk's direction determined the mechanism of hypoxia's influence on cell's hormone sensitivity.
+In the same period, more research under Tkachuk's direction determined the mechanism of hypoxia's influence on cell's hormone sensitivity.
 It was revealed that during hypoxia phosphoinositide signaling is activated in endothelial cells, which leads to the activation of protein kinase C triggering the endocytosis of b-adrenergic receptors, which in turn leads to the cells developing insensitivity to catecholamines.
 During deep hypoxia and anoxia ATF- and ADF- hydrolyzing ferments disappear from the surface of endothelial cells, which leads to enhanced aggregation of platelets and endothelium hormone secretion.

-In the 90s, a group directed by V. A. Tkachuk published a number of papers on stretching receptors’ involvement in specific regulation of gene expression in vessel cells.
+In the 90s, a group directed by Tkachuk published a number of papers on stretching receptors’ involvement in specific regulation of gene expression in vessel cells.
 It was demonstrated that when a single smooth muscle cell is rhythmically stretched, it shows increased expression of a number of genes (caldesmon, calponin, α-actine, smooth muscle myosin), along with increased proliferation ability.